2024 Scholarships - Rockingham County | CampusReel

 2024 Rockingham County Scholarships

 Rockingham County residents suffer from the same absurd tuition prices that limit the educational attainment of Americans across the country.
-Despite high costs, 19% of Rockingham County residents in North Carolina over the age of 25 have graduated with a professional degree - 22% have completed high school.
+Despite high costs, 38% of Rockingham County residents in Virginia over the age of 25 have graduated with a professional degree - 17% have completed high school.
 Although these numbers match those of many other counties, there is clearly room for improvement.

-It’s clear that Rockingham County residents in North Carolina will continue to need help paying for college.
-2,716 men and 2,270 women are enrolled in grades 9-12 while 1,031 men 2,364 women are currently undergraduates in college.
+It’s clear that Rockingham County residents in Virginia will continue to need help paying for college.
+2,012 men and 1,838 women are enrolled in grades 9-12 while 1,408 men 1,954 women are currently undergraduates in college.
 College access and attainment should be a top priority, and cost should not prohibit any of these people from pursuing or completing their college education.
 The below scholarships are available to Rockingham County residents and can help pay for school in a variety of ways.
 Rockingham County scholarships, whether they are exclusively available to Rockingham County residents or whether they are more broadly applicable, can greatly help reduce the financial burden of college.
 This is the complete list of the best scholarships for Rockingham County residents.

 How much total award money and scholarships are available for Rockingham County residents?